Joe-Wasserman/covid-19-united-states-county-quarterly-excess-deaths/results/README.md

 {[forecast](https://cran.r-project.org/package=forecast)} R package.
 Using this method, only models 2 and 3 had no outliers.
-Potential outliers identified for other states were concentrated in several Mountain West counties with zero non-censored values 2015-2019.
+Potential outliers identified for other states were concentrated in several Mountain West counties with zero non-censored values 2015-2019, and therefore mostly predicted values of zero.
+In the following plots for each model and county with outliers, grey lines are predicted values and blue dots represent values that `tsoutliers()` suggests as replacements for outliers.

 | model | outlier_regions | outlier_total |
 |------:|----------------:|--------------:|